 PSI has operated in Laos since 1999, implementing targeted behavior change interventions and social marketing products and services to address gaps in reproductive health, family planning, HIV/AIDS and STIs, sanitation, nutrition and TB.

-PSI/Laos estimates that in 2013, its products and services helped avert:
+PSI/Laos estimates that in 2015, its products and services helped avert 16,660 DALYs, including, by health area:

 PSI works closely with the Ministry of Health, Maternal and Child Health Center, provincial health departments, and UNFPA to strengthen the capacity of public sector providers to offer high-quality IUD services and improve client knowledge and demand for this under-utilized method.
 This partnership also completed the registration of contraceptive implants, a first for Laos, in 2014 and is preparing for national roll-out in 2015.
 In addition, PSI registered misoprostol in Laos for obstetric uses, and supports a commercial distributor to make this life-saving medicine available nationwide.